 Moles, are very common brown or black growths on your skin that are sometimes elevated.
+We need Mole Removal in this effect.

 Moles usually appear during childhood or before reaching 20 years of age with most of them appearing by age 40.
 The average adult will have anywhere between 10 to 40 moles in their lifetime.